Room 4...

 There is a saying that it takes a child to raise a village, understanding trauma increases compassion and creates belonging

-Introduction to trauma awareness, introducing the concepts of us as human beings, how trauma affects the body and the mind, why we do what we do, and what is needed to aid recovery This training is for all who would like to know more and have a greater understanding about us as human beings.
+This training is an introduction to trauma, introducing the concepts of us as human beings, how trauma affects the body and the mind, why we do what we do, and what is needed to aid recovery This training is for all who would like to know more and have a greater understanding about us as human beings.

 It is not only the difficulties, but also the beauty of traumatic growth that brings forth hope and future possibilities.